Clutchisback1/Chatty/README.md

-# Instructions
+# Instructions 📝

 ### TLDR;

-* Generate and add your API Key to the paramter in Chatty.py
+* Generate and add your API Key to the `API_KEY` paramter in Chatty.py
-* If you get errors saying you reached your limit you have to add a payment method
+* If you get errors saying that you reached your limit you have to add a payment method to your profile
-  * Shit's super cheap...While developing this I sent quite a few request and it only cost a penny by the time this app was finished...Took a day to write
+  * FYI: Shit's super cheap...While developing this app, I sent quite a few requests and it only cost a penny by the time this app was finished...Took a day to write
 * Once you have your API key added you should be good to proceed like normal
-* If you get missing module errors on the openai import or anything like that just pip install it
+* If you get missing module errors on the openai import or anything like that just pip install it and you should be good there as well

+---

-### Generating the Chat GPT API Key Instructions and using it for Chatty - (*as told by ChatGPT*)
+### Generating the Chat GPT API Key Instructions for Chatty - (*as told by ChatGPT*)

 1. Go to the ChatGPT website at https://www.chatgpt.com/api/.
 2. Click on the "Get API Key" button located in the top right corner of the page.